antzGames/OpenVAT-for-Godot/README.md

 ## Requirements

 - Godot 4.5+
 - Blender 4.2+ with the [OpenVAT Extension](https://extensions.blender.org/add-ons/openvat/) installed.
+Note: Some Blender 5.x versions break the OpenVAT Extension, but there is a [PR](https://github.com/sharpen3d/openvat/pull/57) waiting to be merged to fix it.

 ## Installing this plugin